Head of Content @ Ahrefs (or, in plain English, I'm the guy responsible for ensuring that every blog post we publish is EPIC).

 If you’ve ever searched for the same thing on multiple devices or browsers, you’ve probably seen the effects of this personalization.
 Results often show up in different positions depending on various factors.

 It’s because of this personalization that if you’re doing SEO, you’re better off using a dedicated tool like Ahrefs’ Rank Tracker to track ranking positions.
 The reported positions in these tools are likely to be closer to the truth because they browse the web in a way that doesn’t give search engines much useful information for personalization.

 Google states that “information such as your location, past search history and search settings all help [us] to tailor your results to what is most useful and relevant for you in that moment.”

-This happens because Google knows you’re not going to fly halfway around the world for lunch.
+Google does this because you’re unlikely to fly halfway around the world for lunch.

 It’s a similar story for a query like “buy a house.”
-Google returns pages with local listings as opposed to national ones because chances are you’re not looking to relocate to a different country.
+Google returns pages with local listings instead of national ones because you probably don’t want to relocate to a different country.

-Language is another important factor.
-After all, there’s no point showing English results to Spanish users.
-That’s why Google ranks the English version of our SEO tutorial in countries where the dominant language is English and the Spanish version in countries where the dominant language is Spanish.
+Google knows that there’s no point showing English results to Spanish users.
+That’s why Google ranks the English version of our YouTube SEO tutorial for English searches and the Spanish version for Spanish searches.

 Got questions?
 Let me know in the comments or on Twitter.